 We also see an increase in “doing things yourself” in gardening.
 More and more budding gardeners are creating their own seedlings instead of buying plants that are already growing.
 This allows an easier exchange of seeds with other enthusiasts and a wide choice of different plant varieties.

 Also observing a new wave of decoration in the garden beds: vegetables.
-Putting a few plants of this type of plants can bring color.
-Cherry tomatoes, pears, blackcurrants, raspberries, artichokes and aromatic plants now find their place in our garden beds.
+Putting a few plants of this type of plant can bring color.
+Cherry tomatoes, pears, blackcurrants, raspberries, artichokes, and aromatic plants now find their place in our garden beds.

 Flower bed edging ideas